God Himself, the Unique II

 God’s Righteous Disposition

 Now that you have heard the previous fellowship about God’s authority, I am confident that you are equipped with a good many words on the matter.
 How much you can accept, grasp and understand all depends on how much effort you apply to it.
-It is My hope that you can approach this matter earnestly; by no means should you engage with it half-heartedly!
+It is My hope that you can approach this matter earnestly; by no means should you engage with it perfunctorily!
 Now, is knowing God’s authority equal to knowing God’s entirety?
 One can say that knowing God’s authority is the beginning of knowing God Himself, the unique, and one could also say that knowing God’s authority means that one has already stepped through the gate of knowing the essence of God Himself, the unique.
 This understanding is one part of knowing God.
 So, what is the other part?
 This is the subject that I would like to fellowship about today—God’s righteous disposition.

 I have selected two sections from the Bible with which to fellowship about today’s topic: The first concerns God’s destruction of Sodom, which can be found in Genesis 19:1–11 and Genesis 19:24–25; the second concerns God’s deliverance of Nineveh, which can be found in Jonah 1:1–2, in addition to the third and fourth chapters of the book of Jonah.
 I suspect that you are all waiting to hear what I have to say about these two sections.
 What I say naturally cannot stray beyond the scope of knowing God Himself and knowing His essence, but what will be the focus of today’s fellowship?
 Do any of you know?
 Which parts of My fellowship on God’s authority caught your attention?
 Why did I say that only the One who possesses such authority and power is God Himself?
 What did I wish to elucidate by saying that?
 What did I wish for you to learn from it?
 Are God’s authority and power one aspect of how His essence is expressed?
 Are they a part of His essence, a part that proves His identity and status?
 Judging from these questions, can you tell what I am going to say?
 What do I want you to understand?
 Think this over carefully.